CookieHoodie/blog/content/posts/tech/react-to-nextjs/index.md

 Since the webpage doesn't change often, the best solution is to utilize static site generation (SSG), which pre-renders the page and thus eliminate the layout shift.
 Unfortunately, create-react-app doesn't provide the functionality out of the box, and although there are some third-party packages such as react-snap that do the job, they are outdated and don't support the latest React versions.

 Therefore, I decided to migrate to Next.js, a popular React framework for building web applications with server-side rendering and static site generation functionalities.
 The migration process is quite simple, and in this post I will guide you through how I did it, using my own site as example.
-See [resources](#resources) for the complete code.

 ## Getting Started

+The complete code changes could be found in [resources](#resources).

+### Migrate to Next.js

 1. First, uninstall react-scripts and install Next.js:
     ```bash